nodroglegin/zerodb/01_Application_Instance.md

-# we are first going to create an application instance of Flask following basic factory structure
+We are first going to create an application instance of Flask following basic factory structure

 ###Step 1.
 Create application.py file
 In directory that contains demo.py create a new file called `application.py` containing the following: